unit8co/darts/docs/userguide/hyperparameter_optimization.md

 ## Hyperparameter optimization with Optuna
 [Optuna](https://optuna.org/) is a great option for hyperparameter optimization with Darts.
-Below, we show a minimal example using PyTorch Lightning callback for pruning experiments.
+Below, we show a minimal example using PyTorch Lightning callbacks for pruning experiments.
 For the sake of the example, we are training a `TCNModel` on a single series, and optimizing (probably overfitting) hyperparameters for the prediction accuracy on a validation set.
 You can also have a look at [this notebook](https://github.com/unit8co/darts/blob/master/examples/17-hyperparameter-optimization.ipynb)